 Ms Philipps has extensive experience in corporate financing and equity transactions in Russia and in other transitional former Soviet and CMEA countries, principally focused on natural resources.
 Ms Philipps is a member of the Strategy and Investment Committee of Inter RAO UES, Russia’s largest integrated utility company.
 In addition, she is a member of the Advisory Board of CAPTIS Intelligence Inc., a US-based global industry leader in security and crime prevention and chairs the Board of one of the UK’s largest architecture firms.

 Ms Philipps, a German national and qualified lawyer, relocated to London in 1993 to join the European Bank for Reconstruction and Development (EBRD) in London, where she held a number of senior positions, latterly as Senior Banker for EBRD’s Natural Resources Team, before accepting the appointment of President & CEO of AIG Russia Century Fund, Moscow.
 Ms Philipps lived and worked in Moscow during the period 2006 to 2014.
 Ms Philipps speaks a number of languages, including Russian.

-Mrs Katia Ray, Independent Non-Executive Director
+Mr Malay Mukherjee, Independent Non-Executive Director

 Mr Maxim Kharin, Non-Executive Director

 Mr Maxim Kharin was appointed as a Non-Executive Director of Petropavlovsk PLC on 21 April 2020.

 Mr Kharin currently serves as the Director for Economics and Finance at Uzhuralzoloto Group of Companies (‘UGC’), a role he has held since 2012, and where he has also served as Chairman of its Board since 2018.